steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 The cloudstore diagnostics and utilities tool is used in the CLI qualification.

 1. Check out https://github.com/steveloughran/cloudstore
-2. Build it with the -Psdk2 option and against the new sdk
+2. Build it against the new sdk

-         mvn clean package -Psdk2 -Dhadoop.version=3.5.0-SNAPSHOT
+         mvn clean package -Dhadoop.version=3.5.0-SNAPSHOT

 3. set the `CLOUDSTORE` env var to point to the JAR created `target/cloudstore-1.0.jar`